irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 Exception: Variables which are direct analogues to zVariables are named as the corresponding zVariables, i.e. SCREAMING_SNAKE_CASE most of the time.

 b    = Logical (boolean) values, often logical arrays used for logical indexing. i, j = Indices into arrays.
-SETTINGS = bicas.Settings object.

 Unit tests (classes) have suffix "___UTEST".